 Delaying harvest to allow immature pods to ripen contributes to yield loss when over-ripe seed pods shatter during harvest.
 Harvesting too early produces a crop with many immature seeds containing high chlorophyll levels, affecting seed quality and yield.
 Most of this damage can be prevented if canola is protected from flea beetle injury during the two to three weeks following emergence.

 During summer months, the larval stages of flea beetles contribute to yield losses by feeding on plant roots and root hairs.
-Root damage is estimated to reduce yield by about five per cent.
+Losses due to root feeding are poorly understood.

 Flea beetles which emerge after mid-July can also affect yield.
 Their feeding during pod development and filling causes injury to seed pods, leading to premature pod drying, shrivelled seeds and pod shattering, and encourages fungal growth within the pods during damp weather.
 Injury to the seed pods is usually concentrated on the youngest pods and on late-seeded crops.